 You should consult your licensed investment advisor for investment advise though.
 Serving solely as a mortgage brokerage, Stem Lending team can not offer any investment advise.

-Despite recent encouraging news regarding wage growth and unemployment rates being as low as they've been since 2000, it's still very hard to become a homeowner in 2020.
+Despite recent encouraging news regarding wage growth and unemployment rates being as low as they've been, it's still hard to become a homeowner.
 Today's young adults (Millennials, Gen-Zs) have more student loan debt vs. their income than their parents.
 Today, it's difficult to envision covering your daily expenses, minimum student loan debt repayments, and saving for a home.

 It's clear Millennials are overwhelmed with big decisions like home buying.
-In the same above Bank of the West survey, 68% of them have regrets about how prepared they were for the home buying process.
+A majority of them have regrets about how prepared they were for the home buying process.
 If you're struggling to save for your down-payment, make sure you've spent time researching all of the federal, state & local programs that can help you.
 We've even written a blog post on just that in the past.

 But what are the rules for parents when it comes to your mortgage?

 Also important to note, these rules around gift-funds pertain only to homes that you (the borrower & potential homeowner) will be occupying as a primary residence.

 To get gift funds approved before closing, your parents must prove that they have the money to give, and that is actually going to be a “gift.”
 This is often referred to as a “gift letter” where the parent(s) state the name of the donor, the beneficiary of the funds, the time & date, and officially state that the money is a gift and that repayment is not required.